| By Holly Hibner |

 Lists can also be exported.
 Searching “health insurance” in the Encyclopedia of Associations, then exporting the list to email resulted in an Excel file with all of the information in each directory entry nicely organized into fields that could then be sorted any way I wanted.
 The same search results, exported as a “people list” resulted in a list of people named in those directory entries (in this case, a list of CEOs, presidents, and vice presidents of the companies named in the results list).
 A new enhancement to this product allows users to export up to 1,000 records at a time, and to combine Common, Expanded, and People exports.

-There are more than 30 directories to choose from when building your Gale Directory Library collection.
-Titles like Market Share Reporter, Brands and Their Companies/Companies and Their Brands, Consultants and Consulting Organizations Directory, and Trade Shows Worldwide could be just the ticket for business libraries.
+There are 23 directories to choose from when building your Gale Directory Library collection.
+Titles like Market Share Reporter, Brands and Their Companies, Consultants and Consulting Organizations Directory, and Business Rankings Annual could be just the ticket to add to a library’s business collection.

 Universities may find Scholarships, Fellowships & Loans and National Faculty Directory useful, while public libraries may gravitate more toward Medical and Health Information Directory and Government Research Directory more relevant.
 Knowing what kinds of questions your library users ask, and what kind of research they typically do, make the customizable nature of this collection extremely beneficial.